Andrei486/project-orion-py/README.md

 ## First time setup
 You will need a version of Python 3 installed before completing this setup.
 See https://www.python.org/downloads/ for the latest Python download links.

 Clone the git repo into an empty directory.
-Then, navigate to the directory on the Windows `cmd` terminal, by doing one of:
-- Open cmd.exe from the Start menu and `cd` to the target directory
+Then, navigate to the directory on the Windows `cmd` terminal.
+To do so, open the Command Prompt from the Start menu and `cd` to the target directory (you may want to copy the full directory path from the Windows Explorer to do this, then `cd "<absolute directory path here>"`).
-- Right-click on the target directory in Windows Explorer and select "Open in Terminal"

-Then, run the following command (paste into terminal): `setup.bat`.
+Then, run the following command (paste into terminal): `.\setup.bat`.

 ## Usage

 Navigate to this file's directory in the Terminal, as specified in the Setup section.
-Then, run the command `./venv/Scripts/activate.bat` in the Terminal.
-The tool is then ready to be used.
+Then, run the command `.\venv\Scripts\activate.bat` in the Terminal.
+If you see `(venv) at the start of your command prompt, the tool is ready to be used.
 This setup command must be run **every time** a new Terminal is opened for this tool.
 Run `python cli.py -h` for help:
 ```
 python cli.py -h